marklogic-community/marklogicworkflow/documentation/SPRINTS.md

   - DONE PUT create and publish process model, accepting BPMN2 content type .bpmn2, and to update process model without publishing
   - DONE GET to fetch process model
   - DONE POST to publish process model
- - TEST process.xqy
+ - DONE process.xqy
   - DONE PUT create instance of a process (starts a process)
-  - TEST POST complete a human task
+  - DONE POST complete a human task
   - DONE GET fetch the current state of a business process
  - TEST processsubscription.xqy
   - TEST PUT create a process subscription (alert) to create a new process instance (creating a content doc creates a process doc with an initiating attachment)
+ - TEST processinbox.xqy
+ - TEST processqueue.xqy
+ - TEST support for roles (processroleinbox.xqy) on user tasks (For BD)
 - TEST Test scripts for automating install, create, get, update, complete via REST API
 - DONE Bug: Change process model URI folder to include major and minor - else doing process doc update may run new pipeline instead of old one
-- Bug: Multiple wf:status properties on in process process, complete and running
+- DONE Bug: Multiple wf:status properties on in process process, complete and running
 - BPMN2 specification test process models modified and tested to MarkLogic executable standard
  - Basic
   - Incident Management Level 1
   - Incident Management Account Manager Only
   - Incident Management Process Engine only
+- DONE basic documentation for supported step types and their configuration (STEPS.md)

 ## Sprint 2 - Process Orchestration